1. Turtle island.

 5. Snapping turtles.

 Snapping turtles, and their subspecies, painted turtles, occupy much of south-eastern and mid-western Canada.
-These snapping turtles are the country’s largest freshwater turtles, measuring 30 to 50 cm (one to 1.5 feet) long and twice as long when measured from extended neck to tip of tail.
+These snapping turtles are the country’s largest freshwater species, measuring 30 to 50 cm (one to 1.5 feet) long and twice as long when measured from extended neck to tip of tail.
 They overwinter under shallow water in lakes or in mud holes, entering a state of torpor where they need very little oxygen, which they absorb through their skin.
 They don’t often venture on land because they are quite vulnerable since they cannot withdraw their heads into their shells, but simply move it from side to side, snapping at all threats.

 6. Painted Turtles.

-The most abundant turtle in North America, at just under a foot in length, painted turtles are olive green to brown with a cream to reddish plastron in addition to the decorated bold pattern.
+The most abundant species in North America, at just under a foot in length, painted turtles are olive green to brown with a cream to reddish plastron in addition to the decorated bold pattern.
 Their legs are brown or black with bright yellow stripes.
 These guys love to crawl out of the water to bask on a sunny rock and warm up early in the morning, dipping and basking alternately throughout the day.
 Leathery eggs laid in June hatch in September.
 Late hatches, after incubating for 72 to 80 days, can survive the freezing temperatures in winter without the hatchlings leaving the nest.

 7. The better to see you with my dear.

-Some turtles, namely soft-shelled turtles, have eyes near the tops of their heads.
+Some turtles, namely soft-shelled ones, have eyes near the tops of their heads.
 But most have downward facing eyes so they can see what they are encountering on the ground.
 Their eyesight is quite keen.

 8. Smarter than your average rat.